HSA/FSA

 With HSAs and FSAs, you can finally say goodbye to those crampy days and hello to a happier cycle with the right tools on your side.

-Flex is a modern marketplace for consumers to discover and purchase HSA/FSA eligible products.
+Flex is the easiest way for direct to consumer brands and retailers to accept HSA/FSA for their products.
 From fitness and nutrition, to sleep and mental health, Flex takes a holistic view of healthcare and enables consumers to use their pre-tax money to do the same.